Suppression of the Mott insulating phase in the particle-hole asymmetric Hubbard model: MIT in the Hubbard model away from PHS

 \subsection{Phase diagrams away from PHS}

 From these considerations, one can then represent the phase diagram of the system by color plots for $\rho_{\rm avg}(0)$ as a function of $T$ and $U$.
 These are shown in Figure \ref{fig:TvsU_ed_Tcvsed} (a)-(d) for different values of the onsite energy $\epsilon_d$.
-These define $T$ vs $U$ phase diagrams showing the insulating (blue), metallic (red) and co-existence (green) regions.
+These define $T$ versus $U$ phase diagrams showing the insulating (blue), metallic (red) and co-existence (green) regions.
 As expected \cite{Georges1996,Dobrosavljevic_Book}, the difference between $U_{c_2}$ and $U_{c_1}$ decreases as $T$ increases, such that the co-existence regions narrows to a single point at a critical temperature $T_c$ at which $U_{c_2}=U_{c_1} = U_c$ .

-Interestingly, the value of $T_c$ (and the overall area of the co-existence region) \emph{decreases} as the system is moved away from the particle-hole symmetric point ($\epsilon_d=0.5 \, U$).
-This is illustrated in Fig.~\ref{fig:TvsU_ed_Tcvsed}(e), which shows a sharp decrease in $T_c$ as $\epsilon_d$ is reduced from $0.5 U$ (PHS point) to $0.44 U$ \footnote{Numerical instabilities in the NCA calculations prevented us from exploring the regime of temperatures lower than $T\sim 0.002$, which restricts our analysis to the range $0.44 U \lesssim \epsilon_d \leq 0.5 U$}.
+Interestingly, the value of $T_c$ (and the overall area of the coexistence region) \emph{decreases} as the system is moved away from the particle-hole symmetric point ($\epsilon_d=0.5 \, U$).
+This is illustrated in Fig.~\ref{fig:TvsU_ed_Tcvsed}(e), which shows a sharp decrease in $T_c$ as $\epsilon_d$ is reduced from $0.5 U$ (PHS point) to $0.44 U$ \footnote{Numerical instabilities in the NCA calculations prevented us from exploring the regime of temperatures lower than $T\sim 0.002$, which restricts our analysis to the range $0.44 U <\sim \epsilon_d \leq 0.5 U$ }.
 In addition, the corresponding value of $U_c$ \emph{increases} as $\epsilon_d$ is reduced in the same range, as depicted in Fig.~\ref{fig:TvsU_ed_Tcvsed}(f).
+In fact, the $U_{c}$ vs $\epsilon_{d}$ curve is very well approximated by a quadratic scaling of the form $U_{c}(\epsilon_{d}) - U_{c0} \sim (\epsilon_{d} - U/2)^2$ (solid line in Fig.~\ref{fig:TvsU_ed_Tcvsed}(f)), where $U_{c0}$ is the minimal value at the particle-hole symmetry point $\epsilon_{d}=U/2$.
+This excellent agreement with a quadratic scaling is consistent with analytical expressions relating $U_c$ and the chemical potential in the context of the doping-driven Mott transition \cite{Werner2007,Logan:J.Phys.Condens.Matter:025601:2015}.